tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 They know that men have sex with men, and women have sex with women, but they're really icked out by the idea of knowing the ins and outs and tops and bottoms of it all.
 (Good thing Henry didn't eat any *beans* before the scene or that could have brought up even more uncomfortable questions.)

-The controversy about the sex in *Red, White, and Royal Blue*, while quickly suppressed, seems to paint an ill-fated omen about the condition of gay men, and possibly by extension, all of queerness and the ability to be open about sex lives.
+The controversy about the sex in *Red, White, and Royal Blue*, while quickly suppressed, seems to paint an ill-fated omen<sup stat:id="malaprop" class="add">[sic: ill omen]</sup> about the condition of gay men, and possibly by extension, all of queerness and the ability to be open about sex lives.
 Especially in the same comfort that straight creators depict straight sex.

 </james>
 <from></from>